raphamorim/rio/docs/docs/install/build-from-source.md

 #### FreeBSD

 On FreeBSD, you need a few extra libraries to build Rio.
-Here's a <span class="keyword">pkg</span> command that should install all of them.
+Here's a `pkg` command that should install all of them.
 If something is still found to be missing, please open an issue.

 ```sh
 pkg install cmake freetype2 fontconfig pkgconf python3